methin00/cakradb/README.md

 # 📦 CakraDB

 Cakra Textile Workshop database management system developed based on PHP.
-This system is designed to facilitate the daily task tracking, reporting, and job status management of the workshop.
+I have designed this system to facilitate the daily task tracking, reporting, and job status management of the workshop and developed using AI models (GPT 4.1, Claude Sonnet 4).

 ---

 ## 🧰 USED TECHNOLOGIES